-The United Nations recently released a 2,000-plus-page report on climate change with a straightforward conclusion — global temperatures are rising, and human activity is the primary cause.
+The United Nations released a 2,000-plus-page report on climate change and carbon emissions with a straightforward conclusion.
+That’s global temperatures are rising and human activity is the primary cause.

-The report’s 259 authors warn that catastrophic heat waves, droughts, and floods will grow more common unless governments take steps to limit greenhouse gas emissions.
-But there are serious political limits to what governments can do — especially with the global economy focused on power and energy companies generating carbon emissions.
+So first of all, the report’s 259 authors warn that catastrophic heat waves.
+As well as droughts and floods will grow more common.
+All unless governments take steps to limit greenhouse / carbon gas emissions.
+But there are serious political limits to what governments can do.
+That’s especially with the global economy focused on power and energy companies generating carbon emissions.

-Fortunately, some private firms are picking up the slack — even notorious emitters like manufacturers.
+Fortunately, some private firms are picking up the slack.
+For example and even notorious emitters like manufacturers.
 But if we’re to solve the climate change problem, more businesses worldwide will need to join them — and voluntarily reduce their own carbon emissions.

 But those findings are unlikely to move many governments to action.
 According to Alden Meyer, an environmental policy expert at the Union of Concerned Scientists, the IPCC’s latest assessment “would not be a huge shot of adrenalin” for governments to reduce carbon emissions.